loisft/loisft.github.io/_pages/research.md

 layout: page
 permalink: /research/
 title: research
-description: a short list of (pre)publicated research works and projects together with a selection of talks
+description: a short list of research works and projects together with a selection of talks
 years: [2022,2023]
 nav: true
 ---

-## preprints and publications

 <!-- _pages/publications.md -->
 <div class="publications">